marco262/my_wiki/data/onednd/class/druid.md

 </div>

-To create a Druid, consult the following lists, which provide Hit Points, proficiencies, and armor training.
+To create a Druid, consult the following lists, which provide Hit Points, proficiencies, and [[glossary:armor training]].
 If you're making a 1st-level character, also consult the [Starting Equipment](#starting-equipment) section, and if you're using the multiclassing rules, see the "Multiclassing and the Druid" sidebar.

 Then look at the Druid table to see the Class Features you get at each level in this Class.
 The descriptions of those features appear in the [Druid Class Features](#druid-class-features) section.